satori-com/satori-video-sdk-cpp/docs/tutorial.md

 1. Check that you have the appkey and endpoint you obtained from Dev Portal in the step [Set up prerequisites](#set-up-prerequisites).
 2. Copy the video file `camera_output_file.mp4` to `motion-detector-bot/build`.
-3. Navigate to `motion-detector-bot/build`.
+3. In a terminal window, navigate to `motion-detector-bot/build`.
+4. To set up your environment for the video bot tools, enter `$ source ./activate.sh`.
+Your command prompt is now prefixed with the string `(conanenv)`.
-4. Using the `--loop` parameter to repeat the video, publish the video to the input channel:
+5. Using the `--loop` parameter to repeat the video, publish the video to the input channel:
 ```bash
 (conanenv) $ satori_video_publisher --input-video-file camera_output_file.mp4 --loop \
 --endpoint <your_endpoint> --appkey <your_appkey> --output-channel videostream